Get

 How Can I Tell If My Dog Is Affected by Hard Water?

 Signs that hard water may be affecting your dog include difficulty urinating, frequent urination, or signs of discomfort while urinating.
 Skin irritation or dryness after bathing in hard water could also indicate a sensitivity to it.
-If you observe any of these signs, consult your veterinarian.
+If you observe any of these signs, consult a veterinarian.

 Does Boiling Water Remove the Hardness?